arbor-sim/arbor/CONTRIBUTING.md

 * [Discussions](https://github.com/arbor-sim/arbor/discussions).
 Any questions or remarks regarding using Arbor for your research are welcome.
-* [Slack](https://mcnest.slack.com).
-If you're interested in developing Arbor itself, you can visit our Slack.
+* [Gitter](https://gitter.im/arbor-sim/community).
+If you're interested in developing Arbor itself, get in touch on Gitter.
 * [Email](mailto:contact@arbor-sim.org).